Community Services Grant Program

-The City of Hillsboro Community Services Grant Program is intended to provide support to local social service agencies that assist in improving the mental or physical condition of Hillsboro's citizens.
+The City of Hillsboro Community Services Grant Program is intended to provide support to local social service agencies that assist in improving the mental or physical condition of Hillsboro residents.
 For purposes of the grant program, social services are defined as programs or activities that address community needs including but not limited to:

 - Mental and Physical Health